-Retailer Services
+Communications Services

-This department receives customer and retailer questions and complaints through the telephone hotline or via mail or fax.
-This telephone hotline separates the calls into three distinct groups.
-The Communication Specialist handles complaints and concerns from Texas Lottery retailers and prospective retailers; complaints, questions and concerns raised by players and the general public; and responds to calls from Spanish-speaking callers.
+The Communications Services Section of Retailer Services receives customer and retailer questions and complaints through the telephone hotline or via mail or fax.
+Communication Specialists handle customer service complaints and concerns from Texas Lottery retailers and prospective retailers; customer service complaints, questions and concerns raised by players and the general public; and responds to calls from Spanish-speaking callers.
 The calls are routed to the different groups based on caller input on the Voice Response Unit (VRU) of the agency telephone system.
-Communication Services Staff also responds to the complainant via telephone calls, written correspondence or e-mail.
+Communications specialists also responds to the customer service complainants via telephone calls, written correspondence or e-mail.
 Periodically, one-on-one meetings with a complainant are held at the agency or in a retailer location.